maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-60-orange.md

 ---
 layout: post
-title:  "Chocolate Organico con Esencia de Naranja – Orange - 60% Cacao"
+title:  "Pacari - Chocolate Organico con Esencia de Naranja – Orange - 60% Cacao"
-tags: [Pacari, Dark, Orange]
+tags: [Dark, Orange]
+categories: [Pacari]
 ---

 What could be more classic than orange chocolate?
 Pacari goes all out, with a product that is gentler and sweeter than its bitter orange cousin.
 Here, no acidity: it is a round and comforting taste in a smooth and melting texture.